Xavier Roberts

-Xavier Roberts (born October 31, 1955, in Cleveland, Georgia) is best known for Cabbage Patch Kid dolls, once immensely popular soft sculpted dolls.
+Xavier Roberts (born October 31, 1955, in Cleveland, Georgia) is an American businessman best known for creating the Cabbage Patch Kids, a once immensely popular soft sculpted doll company.

 Early life

 When Xavier Roberts was five, his father died in a car accident, leaving his mother to raise him and his five siblings.
 Roberts then attended White County High School and then attended Truett McConnell Junior College where he was an award-winning art student.

 Cabbage Patch Kids development

 In 1976, Xavier Roberts met Martha Nelson Thomas at a craft fair.
 He asked her to supply him with dolls to sell in Georgia, where he lived and worked.
 Thomas briefly let him sell her Doll Babies, but stopped.
 Thomas sued Roberts and won an undisclosed amount after the case was settled out of court.
-Roberts created his own version in 1978, and in 1982 he licensed the dolls to Coleco for mass-production under the name Cabbage Patch Kids.
+Roberts created a new version in 1978, and in 1982 he licensed the dolls to Coleco for mass-production under the name Cabbage Patch Kids.

-Roberts travelled from state to state in the southeastern United States attending craft fairs and folk art exhibitions where he sold these Chinese-crafted dolls.
+Roberts traveled from state to state in the southeastern United States attending craft fairs and folk art exhibitions where he sold the Chinese-crafted dolls.
 He won awards for his work, including a first-place ribbon for a doll named Dexter at the Osceola Craft Show in Florida in 1978.

 Going into business as Original Appalachian Artworks, Inc., Roberts hired local seamstresses and started producing his dolls in a converted medical clinic in his hometown of Cleveland.
 "Babyland General Hospital" still exists today in a new location.

 By 1982, the Little People had evolved into Cabbage Patch Kids, licensed to Coleco.
 The Cabbage Patch Kids were a huge hit, quickly becoming a major toy fad.
 In 1984 alone, 20 million dolls were bought, and by 1999, 95 million dolls had been sold worldwide.